 You can access the on-board configuration program by attaching a VT100 compatible device to the switch's serial port.
-(For more information on connecting to this port, see "Required Connections" on page 1-2.)
+(For more information on connecting to this port, see "Required Connections" on page 1-1.)
 The communication parameters for this port can be accessed from the Serial Port Configuration screen shown below and described in the following table.

 '''

-Alcatel OmniStack 6124
+Alcatel OmniStack 8008

 < Serial Port Configuration >

-Management Mode

-: CONSOLE MODE
+Management Mode : CONSOLE MODE

 Baud rate

 : 9600

 Data bits

 : 8

 Stop bits

 : 1

+: NONE

 Parity

-: NONE

-Time-Out (in minutes) : 0
+Time-Out (in minutes) : 10

-Auto Refresh (in seconds) : 5

-<0k>

-<Cancel>

-<Apply>
+<APPLY>

+<0K>

+<CANCEL>

 Use <TAB> or arrow keys to move, <Space> to scroll options.

 '''

 Parameter Default Description Management Mode Console Mode Indicates that the console port settings are for direct console connection.
-Baud rate 9600 The rate at which data is sent between devices.
-Options : 2400, 4800, 9600, 19200 and auto detection.
-Note that when auto detection is selected, you need to first press the Enter key once to set the data rate and initialize the connection.
-Data bits 8 bits Sets the data bits of the RS-232 port.
-Options : 7, 8 Stop bits 1 bit Sets the stop bits of the RS-232 port.
-Options : 1, 2 Parity None Sets the parity of the RS-232 port.
-Options : none/odd/even Time-Out 10 minutes If no input is received from the attached device after this interval, the current session is automatically closed.
-Range : 0 - 100 minutes; where 0 indicates disabled Auto Refresh 5 seconds Sets the interval before a console session will auto refresh the console information, such as Spanning Tree Information, Port Configuration, Port Statistics, and RMON Statistics.
-Range : 0, or 5-255 seconds; where 0 indicates disabled
+Baud Rate 9600 The rate at which data is sent between devices.
+Options: 2400, 4800, 9600, 19200 bps, and Auto detection Data bits 8 bits Sets the data bits of the RS-232 port.
+Options: 7, 8 Stop bits 1 bit Sets the stop bits of the RS-232 port.
+Options: 1, 2 Parity none Sets the parity of the RS-232 port.
+Options: none/odd/even Time-Out 10 minutes If no input is received from the attached device after this interval, the current session is automatically closed.
+Range: 0 - 100 minutes; 0: disabled